 Early attempts to formally establish the Park were thwarted because of complications resulting from multiple ownership of the land and a perception that it already was a quasi-park and therefore required no special status or protection.
 Cooperative efforts by the Province, Cominco, the City, and KNPS in the 1990s resulted in the ownership of all the land passing to the Province with the understanding that it would be reserved for Park designation.
 In 2001 the City applied for and received a License of Occupation over the Park area from the Province of BC.
+This license was renewed in 2012 for a period of 30 years.
 This License is non-exclusive and does not supersede any existing rights granted to other tenure holders.